 Questions & Answers

 Q: What causes homelessness?
-Is it because of life circumstances outside of their control, bad luck, or poor choices & bad behavior?
+Is it because of life circumstances outside of their control, bad luck, or poor choices & bad behaviors?

-A: Homelessness is caused by several things simultaneously— mental health struggles, lack of medication and therapy, drug & alcohol addiction, and poor life choices.
+A: Homelessness is caused by all of the above and often several things simultaneously— mental health struggles (which includes lack of medication and proper therapy), drug or alcohol addiction, and poor life choices.
 It can also be caused by circumstances thrust upon them (i.e. losing a job, divorce, family estrangement, loss of health, high medical bills, lack of positive role models, cultural failings, generational homelessness, incarceration, attachment-disorders, poor coping skills, gang life, lack of education, and various barriers to housing and employment.
 These and other factors are why so many live on the street. *Salt Lake currently has about 5,000 people living on the streets–-some as long as 26 years!

 Q: If homelessness doesn’t affect me or my family directly, then why should I care and get involved?

-Q: Why should I give my hard-earned resources to people that don’t have any direction or drive in life?
-Isn’t that just enabling them by giving them free stuff?
+Q: Why should I give my hard-earned money to people who don’t have any direction or drive in life?
+Isn’t that just enabling them

-Q: What are their biggest needs besides housing & food?
-Don’t shelters give them a place to sleep, meals, and free clothing?
+Q: What are their biggest needs besides housing and food?
+Don’t shelters give them a place to sleep, free meals, and clothing?

-A: They need lots of things–-showers, laundry facilities, toilets, and working drinking fountains especially during the hot summer months.
-They also need education and something to spark their creativity and develop existing talent, along with adequate health care and prescription medication which is currently unavailable because of the risk of abuse or being trafficked on the street.
+A: Yes & No. Shelters only have so much space and it is usually based on a first-come/first-served basis or a lottery system.
+If your number isn’t called, then you are sleeping outside wherever you can find.
+They need lots of things–-showers, laundry facilities, toilets, and working drinking fountains (especially during the hot summer months).
+They also need education and something to spark their creativity and develop existing talent, along with adequate health care (medication & therapy for those who need it) which is currently unavailable because of the risk of abuse or being trafficked on the street.

-Q: Will putting them in some form of public or private housing solve the problem?
+Q: Will putting them in some form of public or private housing program solve the problem?

 Q: Why can’t city leaders just force them into a rehab facility where they can get the addiction-recovery skills they need along with wrap-around services?